AaronAlmanza/TowerSource-Auto-Merging-Process/README.md

 After the Further Filter Conditions, then the Merging Conditions will now kick-off.
 Since we already filtered the merging candidates to get which should be auto-merged, now is the time to merge these successful records from a given grouping.
 For the Merging Conditions, Cases 1 through 5 should just be the same.

 In Section 7, we will be exploring the algorithm for both Further Filter and Merging Conditions rigorously and how the sub logic is changing for each cases.
+In the code for Auto-Merging process, this chunk of logic has the function name of `apply_case_X_full_processing`, where `X` pertains to case number (example: `apply_case_1_full_processing` is the Further Filter & Merging Conditions function for Case 1).
 <br>
 <br>